Generative AI for image reconstruction in Intensity Interferometry: a first attempt: Past Efforts at Image Reconstruction relevant to Intensity Interferometry

-With non-linearity built into their architecture, artificial neural networks (ANNs) empowered by deep learning methods are promising for exploring the task of reconstructing images of stellar objects from ground-based observations.
+With non-linearity built into their architecture, artificial neural networks (ANNs) empowered by deep learning methods present a promising machine-learning based method for exploring the task of reconstructing images of stellar objects from ground-based observations.
 Convolutional Neural Networks (CNNs), with their specialized architecture for processing two-dimensional datasets, are a natural choice for image processing tasks.
-In astronomical image reconstruction projects, a common challenge is that the interferometric data are typically undersampled as well as noisy.
-Therefore, the CNN architectures and deep learning methods employed must be capable of reliably learning both the global context of the training dataset and the local features within it.
+In astronomical image reconstruction projects, a common challenge is that the data from the interferometric plane are typically sparsely sampled and are noisy as well.
+Therefore, the CNN architectures and the deep learning methods employed must be capable of reliably learning both the global context of the training dataset and the local features within it.
 Among the various CNN architectures, U-Net models \citep{ronneberger2015u} have proven successful in such tasks.

 Furthermore, given that achieving a high signal-to-noise ratio (SNR) is often challenging in astronomical datasets, it is immensely beneficial if additional data can be generated using the available information from the observed sky density distribution and ground-based observations (II data, in our case) of the sources under investigation.
 Generative Adversarial Networks (GANs), introduced by \cite{goodfellow2014generative}, have been successful in such data augmentation tasks.
 Conditional GAN (cGAN) architectures, proposed by \cite{mirza2014conditional} and applied to a wide variety of datasets by \cite{isola2017image}, leverage additional information about the images in the training datasets and have demonstrated remarkable robustness in image recovery across diverse data types.